Legal Term Glossary For Real Estate Law

 Multiple Listing Service (MLS): The MLS is a database that lists properties listed for sale in a geographic area.

 Municipal District: Also called MDs, these local government bodies govern rural areas in Alberta.
-Municipal Districts are also called Counties and there are 69 Municipal Districts of them in Alberta listed here.
+Municipal Districts are also called Counties and there are many Municipal Districts in Alberta listed here.

 New Home Warranty: This is an insurance product required on all new homes and condominiums in Alberta.
 The warranty offers protection for several types of defects that exist or develop after construction of a new home.